RamiyanGangatharan/AsteroidsGame/README.md

 ## Development Log

-### October 20 2024: Asteroids
-#### Main Objectives for today:
-- get the asteroid system started
-	- Colliders
-	- the ability to have asteroids break apart when shot at
-	- physics to emulate space asteroids and have them with a small amount of velocity to move around in space

 ### October 19 2024: Reading Week
 #### Main Objectives for today:
 - implement the shooting mechanic for the player